-Winner of the Prix Lyrique Français, French-Canadian Julie Boulianne has been acclaimed for the agility and expressive power of her dark-hued mezzo-soprano in a wide repertoire, with a special focus on the music of Mozart and Rossini.
+Winner of the Prix Lyrique from the Jeunes Ambassadeurs Lyriques, French-Canadian Julie Boulianne has been acclaimed for the agility and expressive power of her dark-hued mezzo-soprano in a wide repertoire, with a special focus on the music of Mozart and Rossini.
 Possessing a voice The New York Times calls “subtle and pure,” she distinguished herself in the role of Isolier in Rossini’s "Le Comte Ory" while still a member of the Juilliard Opera Center.

-Winner of the Prix Lyrique Français, French-Canadian Julie Boulianne has been acclaimed for the agility and expressive power of her dark-hued mezzo-soprano in a wide repertoire, with a special focus on the music of Mozart and Rossini.
+Winner of the Prix Lyrique from the Jeunes Ambassadeurs Lyriques, French-Canadian Julie Boulianne has been acclaimed for the agility and expressive power of her dark-hued mezzo-soprano in a wide repertoire, with a special focus on the music of Mozart and Rossini.
 Possessing a voice The New York Times calls “subtle and pure,” she distinguished herself in the role of Isolier in Rossini’s Le Comte Ory while still a member of the Juilliard Opera Center.

-During the 2013-2014 season, the mezzo-soprano will make her return to the Metropolitan Opera singing the role of Kitchen-Boy in Rusalka alongside Renée Fleming.
-She will also appear as Rosina in a concert version of The Barber of Seville with Orlando Philharmonic.
-Ms. Boulianne will make her Carnegie Hall debut performing Beethoven’s Missa Solemnis with the Orchestra of St. Luke’s under the baton of Sir Roger Norrington.
-She will also make her debut with Cleveland Orchestra singing in The Cunning Little Vixen conducted by Franz Welser-Möst.
-Other season highlights include performances of Handel’s Messiah with the Minnesota Orchestra and Colorado Symphony, Mahler’s Symphony No.2 with Orchestra Iowa and St. Matthew Passion with Orchestre Métropolitain in Montréal.
+During the 2013-2014 season, Julie Boulianne made her return to the Metropolitan Opera singing the role of Kitchen-Boy in Rusalka alongside Renée Fleming.
+She also appeared as Rosina in a concert version of The Barber of Seville with Orlando Philharmonic.
+Ms. Boulianne made her Carnegie Hall debut performing Beethoven’s Missa Solemnis with the Orchestra of St. Luke’s under the baton of Sir Roger Norrington.
+She also made her debut with Cleveland Orchestra singing in The Cunning Little Vixen conducted by Franz Welser-Möst, and with the Baltimore Symphony singing Mendelssohn’s A Midsummer Night’s Dream with Marin Alsop.
+Other season highlights included performances of Handel’s Messiah with the Colorado Symphony, Haydn’s Theresienmesse with Les Violons du Roy in Québec City, a return to Festival Opéra de Québec in a role debut in Berlioz’ La Damnation de Faust, the title role in Ravel’s L’enfant et les sortilèges with Opéra de Québec, Mahler’s Symphony No.2 with Orchestra Iowa and St. Matthew Passion with Orchestre Métropolitain in Montréal.

-This past season, Ms. Boulianne returned to the Metropolitan Opera as Ascanio in Francesca Zambello’s production of Les Troyens, conducted by Fabio Luisi, which was seen internationally as part of the Met Live in HD cinemacast series.
+In 2012-2013 Ms. Boulianne returned to the Metropolitan Opera as Ascanio in Francesca Zambello’s production of Les Troyens, conducted by Fabio Luisi, which was seen internationally as part of the Met Live in HD cinemacast series.
 She also appeared at the Met as Siébel in Faust, directed by Des McAnuff, and returned to the Opéra de Rheims as Romeo in Bellini’s I Capuleti e i Montecchi.
-Her concert calendar included her debut with Charles Dutoit and the Boston Symphony in the title role of Ravel’s L’enfant et les sortilèges, as well as Beethoven’s Ninth Symphony with Pinchas Zukerman and the National Arts Centre Orchestra in Ottawa.
+Her concert calendar included her debut with Charles Dutoit and the Boston Symphony in L’enfant et les sortilèges, as well as Beethoven’s Ninth Symphony with Pinchas Zukerman and the National Arts Centre Orchestra in Ottawa.

 Julie Boulianne recently made her role debut as Miranda in a new production by Robert Lepage of Thomas Adès’s modern masterpiece The Tempest, under the baton of the composer at the Festival Opéra de Québec.
 Also in 2012, she made her Japanese debut at the Saito Kinen Festival in Honegger’s Jeanne d’Arc au bûcher, and her Mostly Mozart Festival debut in Haydn’s “Lord Nelson Mass,” conducted by Yannick Nézet-Séguin at Lincoln Center.